Powerlearnproject/se-day1-assignment-KamungeD/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+SOftware engineering is the process of using engineering to design, develop, release and maintain high quality software.

+The importance of Software Engineering include;
+1. Enabling communication
+2. Increase reliability and serviceability of existing software and systems in various sectors
+3. Pushes the boundaries of what software, and hardware by extension, is capable of by ensuring constant innovation and improvement
+4. Creates standardization of base level processes and solutions to ensure that tech progresses quickly and focuses on solutions to existing challenges
+5.

 Identify and describe at least three key milestones in the evolution of software engineering.